All Episodes

 But when the government gives you a dollar, they had to first take that dollar from somebody.

-It's just these are um these are these are really, I think, crucial and serious times.
+It's just these are these are really, I think, crucial in serious times.

-Because I said earlier when it comes to two if by tea, that this is an important day in our rollout because this in uh for a lot of people is the day the tea is delivered.
+Because I said earlier, when it comes to two, if by tea, that this is an important day in our rollout because this, for a lot of people, is the day that tea is delivered.

 And so this is the day that we find out if they like it.